The Lambton Worm

 They didn't mind wounds or scars.

-They travelled far and had adventures
+They travelled far and fought in wars,

-Lots of stories he could tell.
+The stories he could tell!

-Very soon he forgot about
+And very soon he forgot about

 The strange thing in the well.